Roasting Bell Peppers: A Guide

 3.

-When they are done, place them in a zip lock bag while they are still hot, and close the bag until they cool down for about 10 minutes.
-This will make the skin easily peelable.
-Just use a fork!
+When they are finished, place them in a ziplock bag while they are still hot and seal the bag until they cool down for about 10 minutes.
+This will make the skin easy to peel—just use a fork!

 Mark as complete